bogda01/BankAccountApp/README.md

 # BankAccountApp
-this was the project for the java programming course, we needed to build an app in java
+this was the project for the java programming course, we needed to build an app in java, the app has register and login abilities